Birth Control Bingo

-So, it's probably obvious that if you're sexually active and are not prepared to become pregnant or do not want to become pregnant, finding a method of birth control which works for you is essential.
+So, it's probably obvious that if you're having the kinds of sex that can create a pregnancy -- that's genital intercourse or other direct genital-to-genital contact where one person has a vulva, and another, a penis -- and are not prepared to become pregnant or do not want to become pregnant, finding a method or methods of birth control that works for you is key.

-The best method for anyone is always going to be the method that particular person can use properly and consistently, can afford and access, which fits best with their own life and health history, needs and concerns, and which -- obviously -- is as effective as they want and need it to be.
+The best method for anyone is always going to be the method that particular person can use properly and consistently, can afford and access, which fits best with their own life, sexual interactions or relationships, health history, needs and concerns, and which -- obviously -- is also as effective as they want and need it to be.

-No matter what, your sexual healthcare provider is the best person for you to talk to about choosing a method, and in the case of many methods, you'll need to consult them anyway, either for a prescription, an insertion or a fitting.
-Suffice it to say, since pregnancy isn't the only risk, if you're sexually active you'll want to be seeing that healthcare provider every year anyway for your preventative sexual health care and sexually transmitted infection screenings.
+A sexual/reproductive healthcare provider is the best person to talk to about choosing a method, and in the case of many methods, you'll need to consult them anyway, either for a prescription, an insertion or fitting.
+Many general physicians can also give this kind of care and information.
+Suffice it to say, since pregnancy isn't the only risk out there, if you're sexually active you'll want to be seeing that healthcare provider every year anyway for your preventative sexual health care and sexually transmitted infection screenings.

-Even for methods where you'll need the assistance of a healthcare provider, it can be helpful to have a good idea about what methods you most want to use in advance, and which may be best for you, so you can consult with them assertively and informedly.
-And let's be honest: not all sexual healthcare providers are as good as others.
-Some aren't too great about consulting patients about methods, but have their own preferences, so will tend to privilege their wants over yours and just suggest the method for you which they like.
+Even for methods where you'll need the assistance of a healthcare provider, it can be helpful to get a good idea about what methods you most want to use first, and which may be best for you, so you can then consult with them assertively and informedly.
+And let's be honest: not all healthcare providers rock.
+Some aren't too great about consulting patients about methods, but have their own preferences, so will tend to privilege their wants over yours and just suggest the method for you they like.
 With younger patients, some doctors feel like it's better they make a choice than you.
-That's another way it can be helpful to have a good idea of what YOU want in advance: it makes it a lot easier to be confident with a doctor when you have a good idea of what will and will not work for you.
+That's another way it's helpful to have a good idea of what YOU want in advance: it makes it a lot easier to be confident with a doctor when you have a good idea of what will and will not work for you and what you, yourself, want.

 We'll walk you through a few pages of questions so that we can give you a good idea of which methods are probably the right methods for you and you alone.
 We'll also give you help with combining methods for extra-effectiveness, special tips on use, young-adult specific information on a method when applicable, and links to more information on all these methods here at Scarleteen and elsewhere.